skewerr/misc/ias/README.md

 Alas, I will attempt to complete this with width annotations and whatnot.
-Expect a link to an online version of this assembler in the future as I plan to email the teacer suggesting he let his future students use it.
+Expect a link to an online version of this assembler in the future as I plan to email the teacher suggesting he let his future students use it.

 For the time being only direct translation of the operations, as stipulated by the `hexcodes` dictionary in `iasop.py`, is supported.
 If it is still the case